 What Else Should I Keep In Mind When Choosing an Office Chair?

-If you are concerned about ergonomics, but don’t have the budget for office chairs with all the bells and whistles, select a style of chair that includes basic ergonomic features such as controls for adjusting the backrest and chair height, and has a waterfall seat edge.
+If you are concerned about ergonomics, but don’t have the budget for office chairs with all the bells and whistles, select a style of office chair that includes basic ergonomic features such as controls for adjusting the backrest and chair height, and has a waterfall seat edge.

 For optimum comfort, choose a mid-back or high-back office chair with flexible or built-in lumbar support.